 Around 30 professions are involved in developing advanced technological solutions in the field that are adapted to harsh, sometimes extreme environments and climates.
 Among them are mechanics, logisticians, operators or scientific instrumentation and operations managers.

 The annual budget of IPEV is 28 M€, 90% of which is allocated to field activities: scientific, technical and logistical.
-Every year the Institute thus sustains and implements between 70 and 80 scientific projects and charters the vessel Marion Dufresne for 217 days per year for about 10 oceanographic campaigns.
+Every year the Institute thus sustains and implements between 70 and 80 scientific projects and and until 2018 chartered the vessel Marion Dufresne for 217 days per year for about 10 oceanographic campaigns.

 To sustain research-station living conditions, IPEV transports annually more than 300 tonnes of supplies.
 Foodstuffs account for 30 tonnes of this.